 A financial instrument is regarded as quoted in an active market if quoted prices are readily and regularly available from an exchange or other institution and those prices represent actual and regularly occurring market transactions on an arm's length basis.
 Valuation techniques such as discounted cash flow models or models based on recent arm's length transactions or consideration of financial data of the investees are used to fair value certain financial instruments for which external market pricing information is not available.
 Valuation techniques may require assumptions not supported by observable market data.
 Disclosures are made in these financial statements if changing any such assumptions to a reasonably possible alternative would result in significantly different profit, income, total assets or total liabilities.
 Transaction costs are incremental costs that are directly attributable to the acquisition, issue or disposal of a financial instrument.
 An incremental cost is one that would not have been incurred if the transaction had not taken place.
 Transaction costs include fees and commissions paid to agents (including employees acting as selling agents), advisors, brokers and dealers, levies by regulatory agencies and securities exchanges, and transfer taxes and duties.
 Transaction costs do not include debt premiums or discounts, financing costs or internal administrative or holding costs.
 Amortised cost is the amount at which the financial instrument was recognised at initial recognition less any principal repayments, plus accrued interest, and for financial assets less any allowances for expected impairment losses.
 Accrued interest includes amortisation of transaction costs deferred at initial recognition and of any premium or discount to maturity amount using the effective interest method.
 Accrued interest income and accrued interest expense, including both accrued coupon and amortised discount or premium (including fees deferred at origination, if any), are not presented separately and are included in the carrying values of related items in the statement of financial position.
+The effective interest method is a method of allocating interest income or interest expense over the relevant period to achieve a constant periodic rate of interest (effective interest rate) on the carrying amount.
+The effective interest rate is the rate that exactly discounts estimated future cash payments or receipts (excluding future credit losses) through the expected life of the financial instrument or a shorter period, if appropriate, to the gross carrying amount of the financial instrument.
+The effective interest rate discounts cash flows of variable interest instruments to the next interest re-pricing date except for the premium or discount which reflects the credit spread over the floating rate specified in the instrument, or other variables that are not reset to market rates.
+Such premiums or discounts are amortised over the whole expected life of the instrument.
+The present value calculation includes all fees paid or received between parties to the contract that are an integral part of the effective interest rate.

-Notes to Condensed Consolidated Interim Financial Statements For the three months ended 31 March 2022
+Notes to Condensed Consolidated Interim Financial Statements For the three months ended 31 March 2023